samuelireson/texsnip.nvim/README.md

 ## Contribution
 PRs are welcomed!
 The aim is to automatically expand as many snippets as possible based on the context of the `.tex` file.
-This project is all about making LaTeX notes as easily, ad quickly as possible.
+This project is all about making LaTeX notes as easily, and quickly as possible.